cembooks/static/README.md

 printenv | grep DEAL

-Check if the version of deal.ii in the CMakeLists.txt is correct.
-To do so change into static/ directory and type the following:
+Check if the version of deal.ii in the CMakeLists.txt files is correct.
+To do so, change into static/ directory and type the following:

 find . -name "CMakeLists.txt" -exec grep "find_package(deal.II" {} +